Substance Abuse Resources in Asheboro Drug Rehab, Alcohol Rehab & Detox

 Outpatient alcohol rehabs in Asheboro, NC offer the most flexibility in terms of time limitations.
 Outpatient programs are usually only a few hours per day.
 This accommodates patients who have jobs or other obligations that prevent them from dedicating larger amounts of time to treatment.
 Patients receive an individualized treatment plan that includes medical care, group counseling and therapy.
 Some patients who enter an outpatient rehab program are entering from a more intensive residential or partial hospitalization program because they no longer require strict supervision but still need ongoing care.

 There are several types of drug and alcohol treatment centers in Asheboro, each offering varied services.
 Some tailor their treatment programs to accommodate specific demographics while others may offer a certain type of setting.
 It’s important to find a treatment program that suits your individual needs.
-The Recovery Village is a national network of treatment centers that offers several programs for those requiring residential, partial hospitalization or outpatient care.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.